zenml-io/blog.zenml.io/_posts/2020-04-01-deep_learning_33_million_with_few_lines_yaml.md

 It's quite straightforward really - we define 2 dense layers, set the optimizer and a few more nuts and bolts.
 The whole trainer follows quite closely the [Keras](https://www.tensorflow.org/guide/keras) API, so it would be quite straightforward for most people.
 The interesting bit about this trainer is the `train_steps` and `batch_size`.
 One step is one whole batch passing through the network, so with a **33 million datapoint dataset**, **230,000** steps of **256** would be roughly **2** epochs of the data.
 Trust me, I did the math.

-At this point you might be wondering what are the types of models you can create with this `trainer` key - so go ahead and read the developer [docs](https://docs.zenml.io/docs/developer_guide/pipelines_yaml) for it.
+At this point you might be wondering what are the types of models you can create with this `trainer` key - so go ahead and read the developer [docs](https://docs.zenml.io/) for it.
 This part we're really trying to nail down and support for different sorts of models are always a priority.

 ### **Step 5: Configure YAML - Evaluation (Splitting Metrics)**

 Almost there!
 One last thing we might want to do is to add some evaluator slices.
 What does that mean?
-Well it means that we might may not just want to look at the overall metrics (i.e. overall `mae`) of the model, but the `mae` across a categorical column.
+Well it means that we may not just want to look at the overall metrics (i.e. overall `mae`) of the model, but the `mae` across a categorical column.

 ```yaml
 evaluator: